Theoretical Guarantees for AOA-based Localization: Consistency and Asymptotic Efficiency: 3-D scenario

 \section{3-D scenario}

-In this section, we focus on the 3-D scenario, where both the sensors and the signal source are located in a 3-D space.
-This scenario is more complex than the previously discussed 2-D scenario and can be regarded as an extension of it.
+In this section, we focus on the more complex 3-D scenario, an extension of the 2-D case where both the sensors and the signal source are located in a 3-D space.